larsmars/vuejs-toggle-switch/README.md

 <img src="http://softwarefun.no/static/toggleswitch.png" height="300">

 Do you have questions or want a new feature?
-Use the "Issues" section :D
+Use the "Issues" section :point_left:

 ## Setup
 install: